Society

 Barrels hiding cocaine in a container coming from Brazil and seized in Hong Kong | © Hong Kong Police Force

-On November 8, Hong Kong Police Force announced they seized for US $80 million worth of cocaine hidden in a shipment coming from Brazil.
+On November 8, the Hong Kong Police Force announced they seized US $80 million worth of cocaine hidden in a shipment from Brazil.

 During a press conference, the police explained that the cocaine was hidden in barrels containing frozen fruit juice.